animatedmax/spring-data-geode/src/main/markdown/reference/indexing.md

 <div class="paragraph">

 When `define` is set to `true` (it defaults to `false`), it does not actually create the `Index` at that moment.
-All “defined” Indexes are created all at once, when the Spring `ApplicationContext` is “refreshed” or, to put it differently, when a `ContextRefreshedEvent` is published by the Spring container.
+All "defined" Indexes are created all at once, when the Spring `ApplicationContext` is "refreshed" or, to put it differently, when a `ContextRefreshedEvent` is published by the Spring container.
 Spring Data for GemFire registers itself as an `ApplicationListener` listening for the `ContextRefreshedEvent`.
 When